raykrueger/docker-swarm-mode-scripts/README.md

 Another useful tool is the docker registry, accessible by the cluster and your local machine.
 Keys and certs are generated which are then distributed to the cluster nodes.
-The registry is isntalled on manager-1 and accessible from your host machine.
+The registry is installed on manager-1 and accessible from your host machine.
 This is very useful for building images locally and pushing them into the cluster registry, and then deploying services from those images.